 Dean’s Grantsmanship Award

-The College of Agriculture has established the Dean’s Grantsmanship Award of the Year.
-The purpose of this award is to reward the great effort faculty members make to be successful in obtaining extramural grants and contracts, and to inspire faculty to devote greater efforts to enhancing research in the college.
-All tenure track faculty and non-tenure track faculty members (defined to include Research Professor series and Research Fellow IV) are eligible.
+The College of Agriculture has established the Dean’s Grantsmanship Awards to reward the great effort faculty members make to be successful in obtaining extramural grants and contracts and to inspire faculty to devote greater efforts to enhancing research in the college.